AOMediaCodec/libavif/doc/avifenc.1.md

 ## BASIC OPTIONS

 **-q**, **\--qcolor** _Q_
-:   Quality for color (0-100, where 100 is lossless).
+:   Quality for color in 0..100 where 100 is lossless.

 **\--qalpha** _Q_
-:   Quality for alpha (0-100, where 100 is lossless).
+:   Quality for alpha in 0..100 where 100 is lossless.

 **-s**, **\--speed** _S_
-:   Encoder speed (0-10, slowest-fastest, 'default' or 'd' for codec internal defaults. default speed: 6).
+:   Encoder speed in 0..10 where 0 is the slowest, 10 is the fastest.
+Or 'default' or 'd' for codec internal defaults.
+(Default: 6).

 ## ADVANCED OPTIONS

 **-j**, **\--jobs** _J_
-:   Number of jobs (worker threads).
-Use "all" to potentially use as many cores as possible (default: all).
+:   Number of jobs (worker threads), or 'all' to potentially use as many cores as possible.
+(Default: all).

 **\--no-overwrite**
 :   Never overwrite existing output file.